Cosmological horizon

-A cosmological horizon one of two boundaries in three dimensional space, the particle horizon or the event horizon.
-The particle horizon divides space into those points reached by light traveling to an observer from those points too distant for light to have been observed.
+A cosmological horizon is one of two boundaries in three dimensional space, the particle horizon or the event horizon.
+The particle horizon divides space into points from which light has had enough time to reach an observer, and points that are too distant for their light to have reached the observer.
 The particle horizon is the boundary of the observable universe.
 The event horizon includes all possible future observations: points outside the event horizon can never be observed.
 The event horizon is the boundary of all future observable universes.
 These boundaries are a consequence of general relativity, the expanding universe, and the physics of Big Bang cosmology.

 Particle horizon

 The particle horizon, also called the comoving particle horizon, is the maximum distance from which light from particles could have traveled to the observer in the age of the universe.
 It represents the boundary between the observable and the unobservable regions of the universe, so its distance at the present epoch defines the size of the observable universe.
 When cosmologists say "horizon" they almost always mean the particle horizon.